JuliaCloud/AWSCore.jl/README.md

 aws_secret_access_key = XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
 ```

-An `aws` configuration object can also be created directly from an key pair
+An `aws` configuration object can also be created directly from a key pair
 as follows.
 However, putting access credentials in source code is discouraged.

 ```julia